bazel-ios/rules_ios/docs/index_while_building.md

 ### Local optimization - sans index-import

-Initially the feature will work the same locally as it does remotely.

-However, one major shortcut exists locally to remove index-import.
-Xcode should read directly from Bazel's global index store.
-In other words, instead of writing to the per module index, and copying to `bazel-out` for remote caching, Xcode should pull right from that index.
+One major shortcut exists locally to remove index-import: Xcode is fixed to read directly from Bazel's global index store.
+Then, instead of writing to global index and copying to `bazel-out` for remote caching, Xcode should can read right from Bazels' globlal index.
 A "out of band" sentenial value can noop the code path for `bazel-out`.

 In order to remove the requirement to "index-import" bazel indexes, there are special considerations in the way that Xcode and Bazel invoke compilation and